-Being the state capital, Jackson has a variety of museums, including the Mississippi Children's Museum, Mississippi Agriculture & Forestry Museum, Mississippi Museum of Art, Mississippi Sports Hall of Fame and Museum, Mississippi Museum of Natural Science and the Russell C. Davis Planetarium.
+Being the state capital, Jackson has a variety of museums, including the Mississippi Children's Museum, MS History Museum, Civil Rights Museum, Mississippi Agriculture & Forestry Museum, Mississippi Museum of Art, Mississippi Sports Hall of Fame and Museum, Mississippi Museum of Natural Science and the Russell C. Davis Planetarium.
 We also have the Mississippi Opera, Mississippi Symphony Orchestra, and are on the off-Broadway theatre tour.
 Notably, Jackson is also the official USA home for the International Ballet Competition, which hosts dancers from over 30 countries across the globe.

 The Fondren District sits adjacent to the Medical Center and is an eclectic mix of restaurants, coffee houses and bars which provide an ample amount of nightlife opportunities.
 Jackson is home to the Braves minor league baseball team, which is a favorite amongst the residents.
 We also have a great outdoor life with water sports on the reservoir and running/biking trails on the Natchez Trace.
 There is also never a lack of fantastic shopping and restaurants.

 Jackson sits in the heart of SEC country with an easy drive to Baton Rouge, Tuscaloosa, Starkville and Oxford.
 It's also about three hours from Memphis, Birmingham and New Orleans.
 More locally, it's less than a 15-minute commute to the hospital from any suburb area outside of the capitol.